kpron/vim-dpaste/README.md

   - Add `Plug 'https://github.com/kpron/vim-dpaste'` to .vimrc
   - Run `:PlugInstall`

-## Todo
+## Usage

-1. Write a plugin
-2. Write documentation
+1. Use visual mode for select text.
+2. Call `:Dpaste` command for save paste to [dpaste](https://dpaste.de) service.
+3. Get snippet url from bottom of the window.